blekenbleu/blekenbleu.github.io/GitHubW10.md

 * Installer.rb - fix #windows_stub_script.
 Pull request #2876 by MSP-Greg.
 * Fixed deprecation message.
 Pull request #2867 by Nobuyoshi Nakada.
 * Fix requiring default gems to consider prereleases.
-Pull request #2728 by David Rodríguez.
+Pull request #2728 by David Rodriguez.
 * Forbid `find_spec_for_exe` without an `exec_name`.
 Pull request #2706 by
-  David Rodríguez.
+  David Rodriguez.
 * Do not prompt for passphrase when key can be loaded without it.
 Pull request #2710 by Luis Sagastume.
 * Add missing wrapper.
-Pull request #2690 by David Rodríguez.
+Pull request #2690 by David Rodriguez.
 * Remove long ago deprecated methods.
-Pull request #2704 by David Rodríguez.
+Pull request #2704 by David Rodriguez.
 * Renamed duplicate test.
 Pull request #2678 by Nobuyoshi Nakada.
 * File.exists? is deprecated.
 Pull request #2855 by SHIBATA Hiroshi.
 * Fixed to warn with shadowing outer local variable.
 Pull request #2856 by SHIBATA Hiroshi.
 * Fix explain with ignore-dependencies.
-Pull request #2647 by David Rodríguez.
+Pull request #2647 by David Rodriguez.
 * Fix default gem executable installation when folder is not `bin/`.
-Pull request #2649 by David Rodríguez.
+Pull request #2649 by David Rodriguez.
 * Fix cryptic error on local and ignore-dependencies combination.
-Pull request #2650 by David Rodríguez.
+Pull request #2650 by David Rodriguez.

 ## Deprecations: